SeijiEmery/rv-test/README.md

 Note: this last mode means that the program will just use when-changed to re-run itself whenever any of the source files in tests/ are changed.
 You need to have when-changed - get it here: <https://github.com/joh/when-changed>

+Note 2: do not use this command as it currently is extremely broken.

 ## Test files

 Test files are all of the files in tests/ and have a .test.s extension.